 - General Garden Use

 Planting & Growing

 Tristan Strawberry will grow to be about 12 inches tall at maturity, with a spread of 20 inches.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.

 This plant is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated edibles garden.
 It does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is particular about its soil conditions, with a strong preference for rich, alkaline soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in both summer and winter to conserve soil moisture and protect it in exposed locations or colder microclimates.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.